nasa/cumulus-docs/docs/deployment.md

       $ aws s3 sync dist s3://<prefix>-dashboard --acl public-read

-Or from the S3 Console:
+From the S3 Console:

- Open the <prefix>-dashboard bucket, click 'upload'.
+* Open the `<prefix>-dashboard` bucket, click 'upload'.
 Add the contents of the 'dist' subdirectory to the upload.
 Then select 'Next'.
 On the permissions window allow the public to view.
 Select 'Upload'.